-4.8.1 The following policies apply to lands designated for Serviced Development within the IDP Area.
+4.8.1 The following policies apply to lands designated for Serviced Development (Residential, Business/Commercial) within the IDP area.

 - (a) Serviced Development areas (Residential, Business/Commercial) are closely connected to the provision of municipal servicing.
-Servicing of lands located in the Serviced Development areas, especially when adjacent to but outside of the current Village boundary, is subject to the Village's ability to provide municipal servicing to those lands.
-The County, in accordance with the provisions of the County of Vermilion River Land Use Bylaw, may consider alternative servicing where municipal servicing is not or may not be made available at time of subdivision or development. - (b) The Village and the County will collaborate in finding the most efficient means of providing municipal services to developments requiring such services. - (c) The means by which municipal servicing (water and sewer) can be extended to proposed or existing development in the IDP area, including front ending capital and operating costs, will be assessed on its merits on a case-by-case basis, consistent with the County of Vermilion River Village of Paradise Valley Intermunicipal Collaboration Framework.
+Servicing of lands located in the Serviced Development areas, especially when adjacent to but outside of the current Village boundary, are subject to the Village's ability to provide municipal servicing to those lands.
+The County, in accordance with the provisions of the County of Vermilion River LUB, may consider alternative servicing where municipal servicing is not or may not be made available at the time of subdivision or development. - (b) The Village and the County will collaborate in finding the most efficient means of providing municipal services to developments requiring such services. - (c) The means by which municipal servicing (water and sewer) can be extended to proposed or existing development in the IDP area, including front ending capital and operating costs, will be assessed on its merits on a case-by-case basis, consistent with the County's and the Village's ICF.